Hajar and the Miracle of Zamzam | Muslim Hands UK

-Hajar (as) and the Miracle of Zamzam
+Hajar and the Miracle of ZamZam

 Our first Story of Hope was about Prophet Sulaiman (as).
-This week, we're telling the story of Hajar (as), the mother of Ismail (as), and how Allah (swt) sent her the gift of water in the middle of the desert.
+Now, we’re telling the story of Hajar (as), the mother of Ismail (as), and how Allah (swt) sent her the gift of water in the middle of the desert.
 What lessons can we draw from the life of Hajar (as) and the miracle of Zamzam?

 1. Hajar’s background